 It was not until 1911 that Mt Potts became a station in its own right.
-Earlier, it was a part of Hakatere, the original run, which bordered the northern boundary of mt Possession and it took in lands between the Rangitta and Potts Rivers and and extended north to the Ashburton River.
-For a period its western boundary extended as far as the Clyde and Lawrence rivers, to join Stronechrubie.
-While he had a reputation as an expert stockman, particularly with cattle, Potts never actually lived on his run.
-Phillips from within the flaps of an aging tent, managed the run for Potts until they eventually erected a homestead on the banks of Potts River.
+Earlier it was part of Hakatere – the original run – which bordered the northern boundary of Mt Possession, and the lands between the Rangitata and Potts rivers, and north to the Ashburton River.

+During the next three years, Potts took up further land to the west and later added the Jumped Up Downs run.
+While he had a reputation as an expert stock-man, particularly with cattle, Potts never actually lived on his run.
+It was his brother-in-law Henry Phillips, who managed the run (from within the flaps of an aging tent), before they built a homestead on the banks of Potts River.

-During 1911, the leases for Hakatere came up for renewal.
-Divided into two parts, the run was put to a ballot.
-The part that faced Ashburton where the homestead and much of the freehold was located continued to be know as Hakatere.
-While the remaining half, lying between Potts and Rangitata Rivers was secured by the Johnstone family and renamed Mt Potts.
+During 1891, the leases for Hakatere came up for renewal.
+The land was divided into two parts and the run was put to ballot.
+The land that faced Ashburton where the homestead was located continued to be known as Hakatere, while the other half, lying between the Potts and Rangitata rivers was secured by the Johnstone family and renamed Mt Potts.

-Bruce Hay took over 7,200 sheep on his purchase in 1939 but decided not to winter his hoggets away reduced this to 6,000.
-Bruce and his wife Kathleen were married in 1940 and returned home by foot carrying their presents over the partially constructed Potts Bridge.
-Within a short time Bruce joined the N.Z. forces overseas, where he served with distinction.
+In 1924 the property was purchased by Cotty Burdon for $30,000 including stock.
+Burdon, who was an Oxford University Scholar and WWI veteran, held the property until 1939.
+Bruce Hay took over 7,200 sheep on his purchase in 1939, marrying his wife Kathleen the following year.
+Within a short time Hay joined the New Zealand Allied Forces overseas, where he served with distinction.
 Throughout the war, Kath lived at Mt Potts employing managers to run the property.

-In 1947 the property was sold and run with Mt Possession and Hakatere for a 10 year period.
-Early in this time many of the best river flats were washed away in a series of floods.
-Grazing estimated at around 1500 ewes was lost.
+In 1947 the property was sold and run jointly with Mt Possession and Hakatere for 10 years.
+Early in this time, many of the best river flats were washed away in a series of floods, and more than 1500 ewes were lost.

-Arthur Urquhart from Erewhon bought the lease in 1957.
-At this point Mt Potts was regarded as an uneconomic unit required to be run with a neightbouring station.In 1964, he exchanged a freehold area at Erewhon for a speacian recreational lease of 70 acres and a skifield area at Mt Potts.
-Naming this Erewhon Prk he developed the skifield area and converted the original Mt Potts homestead, shearer’s quarters and woolshed into an accommodation and restaurant complex.
-The remainder of the station continued to be run with Erewhon.
-Within a short amount of time large numbers of people were coming into the area to enjoy its remotness and beauty.
+Arthur Urquhart from Erewhon purchased the lease in 1957.
+Seven years later (1964), Urquhart exchanged a freehold area at Erewhon for a special recreational lease of 70 acres and a ski field area at Mt Potts.
+Naming this Erewhon Park, Urquhart developed the ski field and converted the original Mt Potts homestead, shearers’ quarters and wool shed into an accommodation and restaurant lodge.
+Large numbers of people flocked to the area to enjoy its remoteness and beauty.

-A new homestead was added in 1973 and six years later, the Mt Potts and Erewhom leases were bought by Alisdair and Colin Urquhart in partnership although farmed separately.
-During this time, a new cottage, woolshed, cottage and many other farm buildings were added in 1991 the leasers were split into two properties again.
-Alisdair and Maxine, continued to run Mt Potts until the 9700 hectare property was sold to Mark Cotton from Otago in 1995, who then resold it to Mark Drewsby in 1998.
-Drewsby removed all the sheep and a large portion of the deer farmed and restocked with cattle.
-He also went through the the Land Tenure Review Relinquishing most of the property to the Department of Conservation and retaining 1200 hectares of freehold land which is the Mt Potts Station of today.
-In 2011 Mt Potts was purchased by Alexandre Germanovitch.
+A new homestead was added in 1973.
+Six years later, the Mt Potts and Erewhon leases were brought by Alistair and Colin Urquhart in partnership, although farmed separately.
+During this time a new cottage, wool shed and additional farm buildings were added.
+In 1995 the 9700 hectare property was sold to Mark Cotton from Otago, who resold it to Mark Drewsby in 1998.
+Drewsby removed all the sheep, a large portion of deer and restocked the farm with cattle.